silverstripe/silverstripe-framework/docs/en/reference/built-in-page-controls.md

 	Welcome Back, Admin

-#### <% if PastMember %>
+#### <% if IsRepeatMember %>

-Detect the visitor's previous experience with the site. `$PastMember` will return true if the visitor has signed up or logged in on the site before.
+Detect the visitor's previous experience with the site. `$IsRepeatMember` will return true if the visitor has signed up or logged in on the site before.

 Note that as of version 2.4 `$PastVisitor` is deprecated.
 If you wish to check if a visitor has been to the site before, set a cookie with `Cookie::set()` and test for it with `Cookie::get()`.

+Note that in 2.4 this variable was called `$PastMember`.
+This still works in 3.0 but is deprecated.

 ### Date and Time